Ken Winters, Ph.D.

 Let’s turn to an example.
 Imagine there is a questionnaire that measures health habits.
 Scales would be valid for this questionnaire if they measured things that we understand to be related to health, such as exercise, diet, how to balance work and recreation, and one’s sleeping habit.
 But having items on this measure related to political preference would not be pertinent and thus would represent an invalid or irrelevant scale.

-There are several ways of administering the survey.
+There are several ways of administering a survey.
 The choice between administration modes is influenced by several factors, including costs, coverage of the target population, flexibility of asking questions, the respondent’s willingness to participate, and response accuracy.
 Different methods create mode effects that change how respondents answer, and different methods have different advantages and disadvantages.
 Two types we’re going to focus on: self-administered, which contain scales and individual items, versus interviews, the structured and semi-structured types.

 With self-administered formats, this usually means administration is going to occur at the individual level.
 The respondent or the research subject is going to complete your measure privately.
 Basically there are two ways this is done, either the paper and pencil version or a computerized version.
 Computerized versions are very popular.
 They provide great ease in administration and they help promote easy scoring.
 Within this type of format, let's focus on two basic subtypes of measures, one would be scaled-based and the other based on individual items.
 Let's turn first to scale-based measures.